Amazon Sets Second ‘Prime Day’ Shopping Event for October: Here’s What to Expect

 Related Stories

-Here’s what we know so far about Amazon’s second Prime Day event for 2023 and what to expect from Prime Big Deals Day.
+Here’s what we know so far about Amazon’s second Prime Day event for 2023 and what to expect from Prime Big Deal Day.

 Is There a Second Amazon Prime Day for 2023?